 - C-band in optical networking refers to a section of wavelengths (colors) that ranges between 1530nm to 1565nm.

-- Century form factor pluggable (CFP) is an optical transceiver module typically used for 100GbE and 100G OTU4 OTN data rates.
-The CFP can be used as a client interface or uplink coherent interface.
-The optical interface can support a number of lanes, which can operate over multimode (MM) or single mode (SM) fiber, and the electric interface on the host side is composed of 10 lanes of 10G.
-The CFP can reach 10km/40km in SM and 100m in MM.
-Available formats of the optical interfaces are LR4, ER4 and SR10 on the client side, and coherent tunable transceiver on the DWDM line side, reaching over 1000km without the need for DCM or regeneration sites.
+- The century form factor pluggable (CFP) is an optical transceiver module typically used for 100GbE and 100G OTU4 OTN data rates, as as a client interface or an uplink coherent interface.
+The optical interface supports a number of lanes, reaching 10km/40km over single mode (SM) fiber, and 100m over multimode (MM) fiber.
+The electric interface on the host side comprises 10 lanes of 10G.
+The CFP supports LR4, ER4 and SR10 optical interfaces on the client side, and coherent tunable transceiver on the DWDM line side, reaching over 1000km without the need for DCM or regeneration sites.

-- Century form factor pluggable 2 analog coherent optics (CFP2-ACO) is a pluggable coherent optics transceiver for next generation 100G and 200G metro systems.
-The transceiver is tunable, pluggable and provides cost and power consumption reduction for 100G/200G single wavelength coherent DWDM applications.
-The transceiver also facilitates pay-as-you-grow benefits, as bandwidth is easily increased by just adding transceivers.
-The CFP2-ACO is popular with system designers thanks to its multi-source agreement (MSA) form factor, increased bandwidth density, and the fact that it is interoperable between multiple optical transceiver vendors.
-The CFP2-ACO is dual rate and enables transmission distance as high as 2500km in 100G DQPSK modulation or 600km in QAM 200G modulation, coupled with the DSP on the host board.
+- The century form factor pluggable 2 analog coherent optics (CFP2-ACO) is a transceiver module coupled with a DSP on the host board, for 100G and 200G metro systems.
+The transceiver is tunable and pluggable, providing cost and power consumption reduction for 100G/200G single wavelength coherent DWDM applications.
+The transceiver also facilitates pay-as-you-grow benefits, as bandwidth is easily increased by adding transceivers.
+The CFP2-ACO is popular with system designers because of its multi-source agreement (MSA) form factor, increased bandwidth density, and interoperability with multiple optical transceiver vendors.
+The CFP2-ACO is dual-rate and enables transmission distance as high as 2500km in 100G DQPSK modulation or 600km in QAM 200G modulation.

 - The century form factor pluggable 2 digital coherent optics (CFP2-DCO) is a DWDM module that supports 100G and 200G data rates in DCI and long-haul applications.
 The CFP2-DCO integrates the coherent DSP within the module.
 The CFP2-DCO a plug-and-play module enables simple and efficient deployment.
 The module also has digital signal processors which enable users to configure the module in real-time, for changing application needs.